MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 -  _Entities_ are logical components of the workload that represent aspects of the system.
 They can be infrastructure components, such as servers, databases, networks, and others.
 They can also be specific application modules, pods, services, or microservices.
 Or, entities can capture user interactions and system flows within the workload.

 > [!NOTE]
-> User and system flows summarize non-functional requirements across business scenarios involving both application and infrastructure components.
+> User and system flows summarize nonfunctional requirements across business scenarios involving both application and infrastructure components.
 This reflects business value for the application.

 - _Relationships_ between entities mirror the dependency chains within the system.
 For example, an application module may call specific infrastructure components, forming a relationship.

 Consider a scenario where an ecommerce workload experiences a spike in failed messages on an Azure Service Bus queue, which is causing payments to fail.
-This issues is critical for the organization due to the implied revenue loss.
+This issue is critical for the organization due to the implied revenue loss.
 While an application developer might understand the impact of this metric spike on payments, this tribal knowledge is often not shared across the operations team.

-By building a health model, operators can gain immediate visibility into the issue and its impact.
+A health model can give operators immediate visibility into the issue and its impact.
 The payment flow depends on Azure Service Bus, one of the workload components.
 The visual representation reveals the degraded state of the Service Bus instance and its impact on the payments flow, allowing operators to understand the importance of the issue and focus their remediation efforts on that specific component.

 Here's how health modeling helped the preceding scenario: